khuongduy354/obsidian-visualizer-vscode/dev/DEV.md

 # now

 4. testing  # especially on links parse
 4. better GUI
-- showing files despite not exist (as blurred)
+- toggle backward links
 - highlighted when mouse over a node, one color for backlinks, one color for forwards
 5. Notifications: file read initially,  notify errors  if cant parse one